 Ellen Day Hale

 Born Feb.
-11, 1855 in Worcester, Mass., Ellen Day Hale grew up in a family full of accomplished women, including Harriet Beecher Stowe, Catherine Beecher and Charlotte Perkins Gilman.
+11, 1855 in Worcester, Mass., Ellen Day Hale grew up in a family full of accomplished women, including her great aunts Harriet Beecher Stowe, Catherine Beecher and Isabella Beecher Hooker.
+Writer and social reformer Charlotte Perkins Gilman was her first cousin.
 Her brother, Philip Leslie Hale, was also an accomplished artist and art critic.

 Though her family belonged to the Boston Brahmin caste, they didn’t have much money.
 Ellen would have to support herself with her work, not an easy task for a woman in late 19th century Boston.